-As the following graph and table indicate, the population in Massachusetts generally grows at a rate similar to the population of New England and more slowly than the nation as a whole.
-According to the Census Bureau's latest revised estimates released in December 2014, the Massachusetts population has only grown by 6 percent since Census 2000, while the U.S. has grown 13 percent.
+As the following graph and table indicate, the population in Massachusetts has generally grown at a rate similar to the population of New England and more slowly than the nation as a whole.
+Since 2009, however, Massachusetts' growth has more closely resembled that of the U.S. as a whole than that of New England.
+According to the Census Bureau's latest revised estimates released in December 2015, the Massachusetts population has only grown by 6.8 percent since Census 2000, while the U.S. has grown 13.9 percent.